ilg-deprecated/openocd-build/README.md

 # The GNU MCU Eclipse OpenOCD build project

-This project includes the additional files required to build [GNU MCU Eclipse OpenOCD](https://github.com/gnu-mcu-eclipse/openocd).
+These are the additional files required by the [GNU MCU Eclipse OpenOCD](https://github.com/gnu-mcu-eclipse/openocd) build procedures.

 ## How to build